Assay

 No. We see your trades and on-chain positions in order to verify performance, but the verification report we publish contains only the performance series, risk metrics, declared benchmark, composite construction notes, and required GIPS-aligned disclosures.
 The trades themselves are never published, never sold to third parties, never used to train models, and never visible to LPs browsing the Manager Universe.
 Internal access to manager trade data is logged and limited to the verification team.

 No. GIPS® is a registered trademark of CFA Institute.
 Assay is not affiliated with CFA Institute.
-We follow the public GIPS standards as our methodological reference, the same way independent GIPS verification firms in traditional finance (ACA Group, Confluence Technologies, Alpha FMC) follow GIPS without being arms of CFA Institute.
+We follow the public GIPS standards as our methodological reference, the same way independent GIPS verification firms in traditional finance (such as ACA Group, Confluence Technologies, and Alpha FMC) follow GIPS without being arms of CFA Institute.
 CFA Institute does not endorse, promote, or warrant Assay's services.

 20+ centralized exchanges including Binance, Coinbase, Kraken, Bybit, OKX, Deribit, Bitfinex, BitMEX, Bitget, KuCoin, Gate.io, MEXC, dYdX, GMX, and the major derivatives venues.
 On-chain support spans Ethereum and all major EVM L2s, Solana, Bitcoin, Cosmos chains, Sui, and Aptos.
 Custody integrations with Fireblocks, BitGo, Anchorage, Copper, Ledger Enterprise.